 Some cash-back cards offer higher earnings potential in certain categories, but it all depends on timing and your participation.

-Some issuers may offer 3% to 5% cash back on rotating categories in addition to 1% cash back on all other purchases.
-For example, Discover’s It Card is giving 5% back on home improvement purchases (up to $1,500) through the end of the month.
-From October through December, the card’s special 5% is for purchases at Amazon.com, department stores and Sam’s Club.
+Some issuers may offer 3 to 5 percent cash back on rotating categories in addition to 1 percent cash back on all other purchases.
+For example, Discover it and Discover More are giving 5 percent back on restaurant purchases after enrollment (up to $1,500) through the end of September.
+From October through December, the card’s special 5 percent cash-back bonus is for purchases at Amazon and Wholesale Clubs.

 But it doesn’t happen automatically.
 Cardholders must sign up online to capitalize on the greater cash-back rewards.

-“Not signing up for rotating rewards is simply leaving money on the table,” says McCracken.
-“There is no cost to sign up, so do it!”
+“Not signing up for rotating rewards is simply leaving money on the table,” McCracken says.
+“There is no cost to sign up, so do it.”

 The same goes for any special promotions that cash-back credit cards may run during the holidays or for back-to-school time.
 Check every letter, email or text from your credit card company to find out how to register.